arnabdey73/astro-paper-project/src/data/blog/openstack-devops-suite-comprehensive-automation-platform.md

 5. Submit a pull request

 ### Reporting Issues

 Found a bug or have a feature request?
 Please open an issue on the [GitHub repository](https://github.com/arnabdey73/openstack-devops-suite/issues).

+## Diagram Interactivity

+To explore the interactive architecture diagrams in greater detail, you can view them in our [diagram preview page](/diagram-preview.html).
+These diagrams allow you to:

+- See animated data flows between components
+- Understand the relationships between services
+- Visualize how the DevOps Suite integrates with OpenStack components

 ## Future Roadmap